 MapR Monitoring.
 MapR leverages popular open source tools for a customizable and extensible monitoring framework to summarize cluster metrics and logs, critical for cluster management and expansion planning.

 Automatic optimizations.
-MapR-DB handles region splits (i.e., sharding) automatically and eliminates compaction (defragmentation) delays.
-MapR-DB is self-optimizing and does not require application-level database administration code.
+MapR Database handles region splits (i.e., sharding) automatically and eliminates compaction (defragmentation) delays.
+MapR Database is self-optimizing and does not require application-level database administration code.

 MapR supports advanced multi-tenancy to let distinct user groups, data sets, and applications coexist in the same cluster.
 Tenants may be completely isolated from each other, or may allow some levels of information sharing for certain segments of their data where desired.